network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Measuring Responsiveness

-Measuring responsiveness while achieving working conditions is a process of continuous measurement.
+Measuring responsiveness while achieving working conditions is an iterative process.
-It requires a sufficiently large sample-size to have confidence in the results.
+Moreover, it requires a sufficiently large sample of measurements to have confidence in the results.

 The measurement of the responsiveness happens by sending probe-requests.
 There are two types of probe requests:

-1. An HTTP GET request on a separate connection ("foreign probes").
+1. An HTTP GET request on a connection separate from the load-generating connections ("foreign probes").
-   This test mimics the time it takes for a web browser to connect to a new web server and request the first element of a web page (e.g., "index.html"), or the startup time for a video streaming client to launch and begin fetching media.
+   This probe type mimics the time it takes for a web browser to connect to a new web server and request the first element of a web page (e.g., "index.html"), or the startup time for a video streaming client to launch and begin fetching media.

 2. An HTTP GET request multiplexed on the load-generating connections ("self probes").
-   This test mimics the time it takes for a video streaming client to skip ahead to a different chapter in the same video stream, or for a navigation client to react and fetch new map tiles when the user scrolls the map to view a different area.
+   This probe type mimics the time it takes for a video streaming client to skip ahead to a different chapter in the same video stream, or for a navigation mapping application to react and fetch new map tiles when the user scrolls the map to view a different area.
-   In a well functioning system fetching new data over an existing connection should take less time than creating a brand new TLS connection from scratch to do the same thing.
+   In a well functioning system, fetching new data over an existing connection should take less time than creating a brand new TLS connection from scratch to do the same thing.

-Foreign probes will provide 3 sets of data-points.
-First, the duration of the TCP-handshake (noted hereafter as `tcp_f`).
+Foreign probes will provide three (3) sets of data-points: First, the duration of the TCP-handshake (noted hereafter as `tcp_f`).
 Second, the TLS round-trip-time (noted `tls_f`).
 For this, it is important to note that different TLS versions have a different number of round-trips.
 Thus, the TLS establishment time needs to be